RyoichiNakai/MyBachelorStudy_python/README.md

 # MyBachelorStudy_python
-This repository is for my study using Blockchain when I was in college
+This repository is for my study using Blockchain when I was in college.